Empowering adults to pursue and maintain connections to live the life they want

 Who’s on the LifeNet Team?

-- Support Partner – field-based support staff
+- Support Partner – field-based direct support professional

 - LifeNet Program Director – overall administrator and ombudsman